W. G. Sebald: Final year

-The 2001 publication of Austerlitz (both in German and English) secured Sebald worldwide fame: "Austerlitz was received enthusiastically on an international scale; literary critics celebrated it frenetically; the book established Sebald as a modern classic."
+The 2001 publication of Austerlitz (both in German and English) would bring Sebald worldwide recognition: "Austerlitz was received enthusiastically on an international scale; literary critics celebrated it frenetically; the book established Sebald as a modern classic."
 He was tipped as a possible future winner of the Nobel Prize in Literature.
-With grown and still growing reputation, he was now in high demand by literary institutions and radio programmes throughout Western Europe.
+By then he was in high demand by literary institutions and radio programmes throughout Western Europe.
 Newspapers, magazines and journals from Germany, Austria, Belgium, the Netherlands, Britain and the U.S. urged him for interviews.
 "Condemned to unrest I am, I am afraid", he wrote to Andreas Dorschel in June 2001, returning from one trip and setting out for the next.

-For a considerable time, Sebald had been aware of a congenital cardiac insufficiency; to a visitor from the US, he described himself in August 2001 as "someone who knows he has to leave before too long".
+For a considerable time, Sebald had been aware of a congenital cardiac insufficiency.
+To a visitor from the US, he described himself in August 2001 as "someone who knows he has to leave before too long".

 Sebald died while driving near Norwich in December 2001.
 The event threw the literary public into a state of shock.
 Sebald had been driving with his daughter Anna, who survived the crash.
 The coroner's report, released some six months after the accident, stated that Sebald had suffered a heart attack and had died of this condition before his car swerved across the road and collided with an oncoming lorry.

 W.G.
 Sebald is buried in St. Andrew's churchyard in Framingham Earl, close to where he lived.